bmwiedemann/openSUSE/packages/a/aaa_base/README.packaging.txt

-This package should use just the content of the git tree.
-If you need to make changes, you have the following options:
-* Make them in git and update the package from git (you can send merge request if you don't have write access)
-* Create a patch, add the patch to the package and let one of the aaa_base packagers commit it for you

-The online repository is at:
-http://github.com/openSUSE/aaa_base
+This package is maintained in git at http://github.com/openSUSE/aaa_base

+Please file a pull request for any changes.
+The spec file is also in git.

-For building the package from git run the service directly: osc service disabledrun
+For building the package from git you have to adjust the _service file to point at the right branch, then call

-Note that aaa_base.spec and aaa_base.changes are not part of the git repo.
+osc service manualrun